sap-tutorials/Tutorials/tutorials/s4sdk-continuous-delivery-toolkit-setup/s4sdk-ci-setup.md

 ![Configure Kubernetes cluster](images/2.PNG)

 Click on create cluster.
-This will create cluster named `cluster-1` with 3 nodes.
-The creation of cluster might take few minutes.
+This will create a cluster named `cluster-1` with 3 nodes.
+The creation of cluster might take a few minutes.

 ![New Kubernetes cluster](images/4.PNG)